cmanagoli/Morse-Code/README.md

 # Morse-Code

-This is my first GitHub upload! :grinning:
+This is my first GitHub upload! :nerd-face: :+1:
-I have written a simple python script that defines a function to encode a string into Morse code.
+I have written a simple python script to encode a string into Morse code.